POSE-Lab/.github/profile/README.md

-## Welcome to the POSE-LAB repository!
+## Welcome to the POSE-Lab repository!

 To get started with GitHub from scratch you can refer to: https://github.com/pansap99/gitGuide